pedrohenriiz/hello-world/README.md

 # hello-world
-Learning how to do make a repository.
+Learning how to make a repository.

 Olá!